theRealAph/ScopeLocals/README.md

 lightweight "Virtual Threads" do not support inheritable ThreadLocals.
-However, inheritable ThreadLocals have a useful role in conveying context information from parent thread to child, so we need something else which will fill the gap.
+However, inheritable ThreadLocals have a useful role in conveying context information from parent thread to child, so we need something else to fill the gap.

 (Note: in current Java it is possible on thread creation to opt out of inheriting thread-local variables, but that doesn't help if you really